cantemizyurek/zeo.js/README.md

-# game-mechanic-lib
+# ZEO.JS
-This is a library for creating games with JS.
+This that can save your time and you can be efficient